SalehAliAlyahri/Face-emotion-yolov5/README.md

 # Run the model
 to run my model there two ways
  First way  Download the yolov5 repository and make sure to install all libraries then run the command
-python3 detect.py --source 1 --weights /*/yolov5/best.pt
+python3 detect.py --source 1 --weights /* bath for the weight /yolov5/best.pt
-this will open the webcam for you to use photo or video you can check the yolov5 repository tutorial
+this will open the webcam for you

+if you want to use photo or video you can check the yolov5 repository tutorial

 Second way  you can run  yolov5_face_emotion.ipynb notebook but you need change the path for the weight